afloresep/HMDB-clustering/README.md

 # Results

 So, for what we can see in the `test.ipynb` notebook, standarization does not affect how the molecules are clustered...

+# vveld_tmap
+Trying to implement vveld code for tmap generation using map4 fingerprints.

+Original data is too large to include on GitHub.
+Will be uploading useful scripts to adapt my data to her code...